shahin-m-hashim/ToDo-List-Using-Python/README.md

 # ToDo-List-Using-Python

 The ToDo application allows users to manage and keep track of their tasks and responsibilities.
+With this application, users can add new ToDos, delete existing ones, mark them as done or not done, and view all their ToDos in one place.
+The application uses a graphical user interface (GUI) built with the Tkinter library in Python, making it user-friendly and easy to navigate.
+The ToDos are stored in a JSON file, which allows for easy retrieval and manipulation of data.
+This application is a helpful tool for individuals looking to stay organized and on top of their responsibilities.